Your guide to some of the best wallets for the safe, convenient and secure storage of bitcoin (BTC).

 KeepKey works on Windows, Mac and Linux operating systems and is compatible with wallets from Electrum, Multibit and Mycelium.
 As well as bitcoin, the KeepKey can be used to hold Bitcoin Cash (BCH), Ethereum (ETH), Litecoin (LTC), Dogecoin (DOGE), Dash (DASH) and Namecoin (NMC).

 However, as KeepKey hasn’t been around as long as some other wallet providers, some cryptocurrency holders prefer to go with established wallet options.
-It’s also worth pointing out that the KeepKey is a sizable investment, as it was listed for more than AUD$200 (about $155) at the time of writing.
+It’s also worth pointing out that the KeepKey is a sizable investment, as it was listed for more than about $155 at the time of writing.

 Best bitcoin desktop wallets